LoopKit/LoopWorkspace/fastlane/testflight.md

 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.
 1. The workflow will check if the required secrets are added and that they are correctly formatted.
 If errors are detected, please check the run log for details.

+There can be a delay after you start a workflow before the screen changes.
+Refresh your browser to see if it started.
+And if it seems to take a long time to finish - refresh your browser to see if it is done.

 ## Add Identifiers for Loop App